Passport Photo Requirements for ATF Form 1, ATF eForm 1, ATF Form 4 Applications

 The ATF Form 1, ATF Form 4 and the ATF Form 5 require you to submit physical passport photos into the ATF with your ATF Application for each responsible person in your application.
 For the ATF eForm 1 application you will submit a digital passport style photo in the eForm system.
 Below are the passport photo requirements per the State Department.
 The ATF uses the State Department's passport photo specifications for the passport photos that you will include with your ATF application.
+We also provide passport photo printing services to ensure your passport photo will be accepted by the ATF.
 The below information is cited from the State Department website.†

 - Submit a color photo, taken in last 6 months